An Advent Celebration

 The Jesse Tree Project

 This year, we’re offering Jesse Tree Project Kits for your family.
 We hope you will use these kits with your family each night during Advent, which starts November 30th.
-Beginning November 17th, the kits will be available in the Welcome Center, Hightower Hall or the Calvary Kids Check-in area.
+Beginning November 22nd, the kits will be available in the Welcome Center.
 Pick up a kit for your family.
-We have black and white versions so your kids can color it and make it their own—although adults are welcome to color theirs too!
+We have black and white versions so your kids can color it and make it their own—we even have a version made specifically for adults.
 Or you can pick up a full-color version ready for use.

 Each night during advent, stick one ornament on the tree.
 Read the verses referenced on that ornament and the devotional text included in the packet.
 If you start after November 30th, that’s ok!
 Just catch up by doing more than one per night.

 When Advent is over, take a photo of your completed Jesse Tree and upload it to your social media.
 Tag Calvary in the photo and use the hashtag #CalvaryJesseTree.
 We can’t wait to see your completed trees!

 Use these links to print your own Jesse Tree devotionals, ornaments and trees.